pyrocko/grond/docs/source/documentation/index.rst

 Setup of Green's Functions Databases defining the Medium
 --------------------------------------------------------

-A Green's functions (GF) database is needed.
+A Green's functions (GF) database is needed that stores GF for many possible source-receiver configurations.
 You can either download from the online repository (`online GF databases`_) or compute them with the `fomosto`_ module of ``pyrocko``.
-Depending on the data sets, different GF databases are suitable:
+Depending on the data sets, different setups of GF stores or methods for calculation are suitable:

 .. _fomosto: https://pyrocko.org/docs/current/apps/fomosto/index.html

 **GF's for global teleseismic waveform data:**

-For you general point-source analysis a global store of Green's functions with a sampling frequency of 2 Hz may suffice.
+For a large global earthquakes point-source analysis a global GF store of Green's functions with a sampling frequency of 2 Hz may suffice.

 ::
         fomosto download kinherd global_2s store

-You can browse for more GF stores to `download here`_.
+You can browse here for more available `GF stores`_.

 **GF's for regional and local seismic waveform data:**